 Write legibly in English

-GRE: Request official scores to be sent to institution code 7707.
+GRE: Official transcripts from every post-secondary institution attended or where credit was earned must be sent to PTCAS.
+Instructions are indicated on the PTCAS application.
 Must have a minimum analytical writing score of 3.5 and a combined score for quantitative and verbal of 870 (GRE) or 290 (GRE Revised).Preferred minimums: analytical writing 4.0; quantitative 500 (GRE) or 144 (GRE Revised); verbal 400 (GRE) or 146 (GRE Revised); combined quantitative and verbal score of 1000 (GRE) or 297 (GRE Revised).
 GRE scores obtained within the 5 years prior to application.

 If you have international transcripts or non-citizen status, you will need to complete the online program application and send additional documentation.
 Please see the International Admissions Policy for complete details.